legendmic2/OpenGL-Manager/README.md

 If you want to test my project, execute "MFCApplication1.exe" file.

-It can need to take some seconds due to load 3D objects to which .obj files is converted.
+It can need to take some seconds due to load 3D objects where .obj files is converted.